paxdotdev/pax/README.md

 ## Current status & support

-Pax is in **alpha-preview** and is not yet viable for building apps — read [the lastest status](https://docs.pax-lang.org/status-sept-2022.html).
+Pax is in **alpha-preview** and is not yet viable for building apps — read [the latest status](https://docs.pax-lang.org/status-sept-2022.html).

 #### End-to-end:
  - Syntax design  ✅